 The pineapple is baked in the oven, to really release those natural sugars, and I cant tell you how well they combine with the smokiness of the salmon.
 I decide to serve the pineapple salsa as a starter on a bed of baby spinach, but you could easily serve it up as a main, maybe on a bed of mixed leaves, or simply as a side dish to accompany a larger meal.

 this post contains an affiliate link, i will only endorse products I use and can honestly recommend

 As with all salads, the key to this dish is fresh, high quality ingredients.
-I can not recommend this St James Smokehouse Scotch Reserve® Award Winning Scottish Smoked Salmon enough.
+For those in the UK, I can not recommend this St James Smokehouse Scotch Reserve® Award Winning Scottish Smoked Salmon enough.
 Don’t skimp on the quality of your salmon people!

 If you are looking for some other summer salads to help you cope with this heat, then check out my Halloumi Fries on Strawberry & Rocket for some cheesy fresh goodness!

 Place the pineapple pieces on a baking sheet and sprinkle of the lime juice, chilli powder and a pinch of salt and pepper.
 Place in the oven for around 15 minutes.
 Once cooked, remove and let cool to room temperature.